reinalim/Branching_FinalProject/README.md

   #### Feature Engineering and Feature Selection
   -  Potential features we decided to include and test since these are relevant KPIs/ Business metrics to determine company performance which could influence a company's stock price
   - Net Profit Margin
        - This is the percentage of total profit over total sales made by the company.
-It is the percentage of sales remaining after all expenses, interest, taxes and preferred stock dividends have been deducted from total revenue
+It is the percentage of sales remaining after all expenses, interest, taxes and preferred stock dividends have been deducted from total revenue.
         - Indicates the company's ability to bring money from its regular operations
 - Gross Margin
-	    - This metric is especially important for starting companies as it reflects on improved processes and production
+	- The higher the gross margin, the more capital a company retains on each dollar of sales
 - Debt Asset Ratio
+        - A leverage ratio that defines the total amount of debt relative to assets owned by the company
+	- In other words, it shows the degree to which a company has used debt to finance its assets.
-        - For shareholders, this is a good indicator of where a company's assets are held.
-Whether the bulk of assets are owned by the shareholders vs. creditors
+	- For shareholders, this is a good indicator of how a company's assets are financed; Whether the bulk of assets are financed by the shareholders vs. creditors

 - Current Ratio
         - This is a financial KPI that measure the company's ability to pay off its short term financial obligations in one year.

 #### Model Choice